AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 Results in a .csv file that can be used to be potted in a chart. (eg. in game cutscene or a camera path set up for automated tests).

 ## Profiling CPU

+Profiling can be used to capture information causing bottlenecks

 ## Common fps rates in milliseconds